gschaidergabriel/persona-engine-framework/framework/README.md

 - how it reasons
 - how it understands the world
 - how it remembers its own behavior
+- how it forgets safely
 - how it detects and corrects its own failure modes
+- how it protects both itself and the user under long-term load

-The agent defines how the identity acts.
+The agent defines **how the identity acts**.

-Together, they form a **complete synthetic writing and reasoning engine**.
+Together, they form a complete synthetic writing, reasoning, and stability engine.